-Important: If you are trying to estimate what you will owe in April of 2019 (or October of 2019 for filers who are filing an extension), please use our 2018 self employment tax calculator.
+Important: If you are trying to estimate what you will owe in July 2020 (or October of 2020 for filers who are filing an extension), please use our 2019 self employment tax calculator.

 Is your bank offering competitive rates which beat inflation and taxes?
 If not, you may be able to earn a better rate & make your money work harder by shopping around.

 The following table lists currently available rates for savings accounts, money market accounts and CDs.